5 Halcyon Days

 This spirit of sharing extended to the dinner function held to welcome him.

-‘Pass me over the salt, please Dr. Ward’,’ Zelman requested Russel.
+‘Pass me over the salt, please Dr. Ward’,’ Zelman requested Russel Ward

 ‘Would you pass me over the salad dressing when you’re finished,’ Alan Treloar asked Professor Le Gay Brereton.